Dayparting on Amazon: When to Run Your Book Ads for Peak Performance

 The most common dayparting error is cutting off budget during hours that feed downstream conversions.

-Not every shopper clicks an ad and buys immediately.
-Many click, read, compare, and come back two days later to purchase.
+Not every reader clicks an ad and buys immediately.
+Many click, read a sample, add to their wish list, and come back two days later to purchase.
 Amazon’s attribution window is 14 days.
 If you shut off ads completely during evening browsing hours because your immediate conversion rate looks weak at 8 PM, you may be cutting off a substantial chunk of considered purchases that complete over the following days.

 Getting Started Without API Access